Remove Arrest Records Online – 2019

 Nearly 50% of US adults who Google themselves say the results aren’t positive

 To further assist your efforts in removing arrest records online it is wise to create various social media accounts in efforts to “flood” Google’s search results.
 This can be easily accomplished by uploading pictures of yourself to Facebook, Tumblr, Crunchbase and many other social platforms that rank favorably amongst the search results.

 Here is a list of our top 10 do-follow social media platforms we highly recommend you create these now to get rid of your arrest records on the first page of Google.

 After a few weeks (possibly a few months) you will start to see your search results shift for your name.

 The most important thing to keep in mind is that when you are attempting to alter or suppress search results is that, it takes times.

 Do not expect to create social sites and have them outrank your mugshot in a few days.
-Google does their best to recrawl search results in order to give the best user experience as possible.
+Google does its best to recrawl search results in order to give the best user experience as possible.

 Tip: Do not click on the mugshots within Google.
 When you do this you are telling Google that you are “interested” in that content which can cause it to potentially rank higher.